clayne/hacktical-c/error/README.md

 }
 ```

-Errors are defined as dynamically sized structs, it's up to the handler to free memory.
+Errors are defined as dynamically sized structs, which are allocated/freed automagically.
 We use `vsnprintf` with a `NULL` argument to get the message length before allocating memory for the error, this means that we have to copy the argument list since a `va_list` can only be comsumed once.

 ```C
 struct hc_error {